 Related link: Cube Load

 For huge data models, it may not be convenient to load the data at the most detailed level to an OLAP cube.
 However, access to this detailed data is required for the analysis.
 This is the scenario for drillthrough: the data are stored at an aggregated level in a cube.
-With a drillthrough request on a cube cell from a front end, the detailed data, including additional fields (e.g. Order number, Line item ID), can be displayed.
+With a drillthrough request on a cube cell from the front end, the detailed data, including additional fields (e.g. Order Number, Line Item ID), can be displayed.

 Definition of Annex Fields

 The columns of the source that should be part of the detailed drillthrough data request (but not part of the cube) have to be defined.
 This can be done in the Dimension Mapping table by assigning the entry “” instead of a dimension name to the particular column.
 It is not necessary for these additional fields to be at the end of the source.
 The order of the columns in the source defines the display order.